Paid Remote Study for Smokers

 Researchers at The Ohio State University are conducting a fully remote study to understand how switching from cigarettes to oral nicotine pouches or nicotine replacement therapy may impact smoking habits.
-This study aims to help identify new approaches to reduce smoking-related health risks among adults living in rural Appalachia.
+The goal is to find new ways to lower smoking-related health risks for adults living in rural Appalachian areas.

 Fast Facts